Get new content delivered directly to your inbox.

 I

 The plains were eerily silent as Meghan rode, black clumps of soil spraying out behind as her horse sped along the overgrown road.
-Pale, colorless skies stretched overhead, casting a sickly light on the path, but Meghan could see dark, brumous clouds gathering on the horizon.
+Pale, colorless skies stretched overhead, casting a sickly light on the path, but dark, brumous clouds gathered on the horizon.
 That did not bode well.
 She needed clear weather for her journey tonight.

-Slowing her horse to a canter as they crested a hilltop, Meghan paused to scan the open fields, searching for any sign of danger.
-She had seen no sign of any soldiers, which was surprising, considering her mission.
-Dairn MacGabhann, the leader of the Free Folk, had sent her to negotiate an alliance with the Siobhan Clan, her mother’s people.
-Heich, the chieftain, was her cousin several times removed, and Dairn hoped that Meghan’s connections might sway the Siobhan people in the Free Folk’s favor.
+Slowing her mount to a canter as she crested a hilltop, Meghan scanned the open fields, searching for signs of danger.
+She had seen no evidence of soldiers so far, which was surprising, considering her mission.
+Dairn MacGabhann, leader of the Free Folk, had sent her to negotiate an alliance with her mother’s people, the Sceabhan Clan.
+Heich, their chieftain, was her cousin several times removed, and Dairn hoped Meghan’s connection might sway the Sceabhan in the Free Folk’s favor.

 If she was successful, the alliance could guarantee the Free Folk’s victory over the Nornish invaders.
-Then Dairn could claim his birthright as the high king over the Free Folk, and the land of Ern would be set to rights at last.
+Then Dairn could claim his birthright as high king over the Free Folk, and the land of Ern would be restored at last.

-With such high stakes, it was a wonder she had not yet encountered more difficulty.
-True, she’d been forced to leave behind her escort in the last village to dispatch with the local guardsmen, but they would soon meet her at the rendezvous point, which she could already see just down the hill.
+With such high stakes, it was a wonder she’d not encountered more difficulty.
+True, she’d been forced to leave behind her escort in the last village to dispatch with the local guardsmen—but they would soon meet her at the rendezvous point, a shabby hut which she could already see just down the hill.

-The lack of resistance did bother her.
-It wasn’t right- however preoccupied the Norn may be with the Free Folk, surely they must have had word of her mission.
+The lack of resistance bothered her.
+It wasn’t right—however preoccupied the Norn may be with the Free Folk, surely they must have had word of her mission.
 Surely, they would have sent men after her to stop the meeting from happening…

-Yet aside from the few guardsmen stationed in the village, she had seen no soldiers.
+Yet apart from the guardsmen stationed in the village, she had seen no soldiers.

 None.